-Provisions, Assurances and Certifications General and Fiscal Guidelines.
-2. I certify my acceptance and compliance with all Program Guidelines.
+Provisions, Assurances and Certifications Tovision, Assurances and Certifications 1.
+General and Fiscal Guidelines 2.
 Program Guidelines 3.
-I certify my acceptance and compliance with all General Provisions and Assurances requirements.
 General Provisions and Assurances 4.
 I certify my acceptance and compliance with all Every Student Succeeds Act (ESSA) Provisions and Assurances requirements.
 ESSA Provisions and Assurances I certify I am not debarred or suspended.
 5. I also certify my acceptance and compliance with all Debarment and Suspension Certification requirements.
 Debarment and Suspension Certification 6.
-I certify my acceptance and compliance with all Program-Specific Provisions and Assurances requirements.
 Program-Specific Provisions and Assurances 7.
 Choose the appropriate response for Lobbying Certification: a.
 I certify that this organization does not spend federal appropriated funds for lobbying activities and certify my acceptance and compliance with all Lobbying Certification requirements. b.
 This organization spends non-federal funds on lobbying activities and has attached the required OMB Disclosure of Lobbying Activities form, as described below.
 Instructions for completing and attaching the Disclosure of Lobbying Activities form.
 To complete the online form, follow the instructions on Page 2 of the form.
 Click the Print button on the bottom of Page 1.
 Sign the form.
 Scan the signed form.
 Save the scanned form to your desktop.
-Use the Attach File button on the Table of Contents page to attach your signed form to this eGrants application.
+Use the Attach File button on the Table of Contents page to attach your signed form to this eGrant. s application.